gaps-closure/hal/daemon/README.md

   - Max rate (bits/second).

 The [test directory](../test/) has examples of configuration files (with a .cfg) extension.

-## Notes
-If there are multiple HAL daemon instances on a node, then they must use different interfaces.
+Note that, if there are multiple HAL daemon instances on a node (e.g., for testing), then they must be configured with different interfaces.

-Planned HAL extensions include:
-- Mediating  exchange between the application and the guard devices, handling the multiplexing/demultiplexing, segmentation/reassembly and rate control, as applicable.
-- Configuring the cross domain guards.
-- Performing device-specific ADU encoding/decoding.